 The Executive Board is composed of teens who have previously served on the General Board and want to further their commitment to Leadership.
 They are the Co-Chairs for the General Board committees.
 In addition to the skills listed for the General Board, Executive Board members enhance their project management skills, like: planning and implementing meetings, creating agendas, delegating and following up on tasks, and gathering feedback.
 Executive Board members ultimately learn to take initiative, make final decisions, and set reachable goals.

 Our mentors are a group of our most dedicated teens who have participated in our leadership programs throughout their high school years.
 Mentors have the distinct privilege of being chairs of our annual fundraising events, as they learn about the fundraising and development side of our community events.
 This is also a chance for them to mentor and guide the incoming group of teen leaders and share insights from past boards and experiences.

 This position is the connection point between our organizational board of directors, and our teen body.
-The Teen Board Liaison will periodically collect program assessments from teen leaders via feedback sessions, and act as a representative of the general teen body to FC staff and our board of directors.
+The Teen Board Liaison will periodically collect program assessments from Teen Leaders via feedback sessions, and act as a representative of the general teen body to Philly Friendship Circle staff and our Board of Directors.

 Applications open in the spring.

-Email our Outreach Coordinator, Amanda, to learn more!
+Email our Communications & Engagement Lead, Chava Tova, to learn more!